Staff & Board

 Legal Director

-Minnesota Lawyer honored both Jess Braverman and Christy Hall as 2021 Attorneys of the Year, alongside our co-counsel ACLU of Minnesota and Stinson LLC, for our transformative victory in N.H. v.
-Anoka-Hennepin School District.
-In August of 2022, Jess was celebrated by the Minnesota Lynx for her work to both ensure trans women can participate in sports and litigation for abortion access.
-During their Women’s Health Night, they presented Jess with a signed basketball in recognition of her accomplishments.
+Minnesota Lawyer honored Jess Braverman as one of their Attorneys of the Year in 2021, 2022, 2023 and 2024.
+In August of 2022, Jess was celebrated by the Minnesota Lynx for her work to ensure trans women can participate in sports.
 Jess has also earned the 2020 Equality & Justice Award from the Minnesota Lavender Bar Association.

 Brittany Stewart